dipankardas011/dipankardas-portfolio/content/diary/Mar24.md

 description = "Let's talk about my March 2023"
 +++

+# Date 2024-03-07 2024-03-09
+* tryed gke with wordpress
+  * came to know about standard-rwx and when to use
+  * how to setup the certmanager in the gke
+  * tls
+* blog post on the above as wel
+* ksctl autoscaler design done now implementation started
+* came to know about finailizers in k8s controllers importace
+* enjoy

 # Date 2024-03-06
 * tried the wordpress deployment for the wordpress
   * catch is need to use a different custom image